shakes76/PatternFlow/recognition/s4532810-YOLO-xspinella/README.md

 The YOLO model family consists of multiple different versions of an object detection model.
 Object detection models aim to search for object classes within given images.
 Once found, these objects are indicated by a bounding box, and classified with a label.
 YOLO stands for You Only Look Once, because each frame (or image) is only passed through the model once.
 The result of this is that YOLO models are smalller and faster  than other object detection implementations, which traditionally passed the image through once for defining bounding boxes, and then again to classify the box classes. (https://blog.roboflow.com/a-thorough-breakdown-of-yolov4/)

 ### YOLO Applications
-YOLO models excel in realtime object detection, thanks to their but fast performance.
-These models are also very lightweight, which not only means that they can be implemented on video feeds at relatively high frame rate, they can also be deployed on native hardware easier than other models, because they do not require as much computing power.
+YOLO models excel in realtime object detection, thanks to their fast performance.
+These models are also very lightweight, which not only means that they can be implemented on video feeds at relatively high frame rates, they can also be deployed on native hardware easier than other models, because they do not require as much computing power.
 This project aims to use a YOLO model to detect and classify lesions within the ISIC dataset. (https://blog.roboflow.com/a-thorough-breakdown-of-yolov4/)

 ### How YOLO Works
 The YOLO model is so successful because it frames object detection as a single regression problem; mapping image pixels to bounding box coordinates and class probabilities.
 The system works by splitting the input into an S x S grid (S is a hyperparameter).
 If the centre of an object falls inside box 2 x 2, then this box is responsible for detecting said object.
 When implemented, each grid cell will predict B bounding boxes, where B is also a hyperparameter.
 Each computed bounding box is comprised of 5 values: